ganton000/scraper_project/Readme.md

 ## Description

 This project scrapes Google Finance for stock data, then parses the data and stores it in a Relational Database (we're using MySQL).
-We then hosts api endpoints with the relevant stock data through DB queries.
+We then host our backend api endpoints with the relevant stock data through DB queries.
+Finally, the data is dynamically rendered on the client-side through a react app.

 ## Tech Stack